mikestowe/REST-API-Multiple-Request-Chaining/README.md

 ##Responses
-Because conditional chaining and errors are possible when using API Chaining, the response object needs to return three primary properties:
+Because conditional chaining and errors are possible when using REST API Multiple-Request Chaining, the response object needs to return three primary properties:

 Property | Type | Definition
 -------- | ---- | ----------